Skip to main content

 2. Biological Technicians

-Assist biological and medical scientists in laboratories.
-Set up, operate, and maintain laboratory instruments and equipment, monitor experiments, make observations, and calculate and record results.
+Assist biological and medical scientists.
+Set up, operate, and maintain laboratory instruments and equipment, monitor experiments, collect data and samples, make observations, and calculate and record results.
 May analyze organic substances, such as blood, food, and drugs.

 Biological Technicians